natescherer/publish-powershell-action/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A GitHub Action to publish a PowerShell module or script to GitHub Packages, the Posh Test Gallery, or the PowerShell Gallery.
+A GitHub Action to publish a PowerShell module or script to GitHub Packages,a NuGet repository, or the PowerShell Gallery.

 It is tested and runs on `windows-latest`, `ubuntu-latest`, and `macos-latest`.